 - mass media codes

-An exercise: Deciphering the public toilet 'code'.
+An exercise: Deciphering the public toilet 'code' of genre.

 Think about how gender is being constructed – are some of the examples more problematic than others?
 Think about cultural specificity, power relations, humour, sexuality.

 Where in the world do you imagine these examples might have come from?
 How do you know?

 Stand back and consider the collection as a whole… what is the overarching narrative that is being constructed?

 the difference between